-After your LLC or corporation has been officially formed under state law, you’ll need to file a Beneficial Ownership Information (BOI) Report with the Financial Crimes Enforcement Network (FinCEN).
+After your international LLC or corporation has been officially registered under state law within the United States, you’ll need to file a Beneficial Ownership Information (BOI) Report with the Financial Crimes Enforcement Network (FinCEN).
 This report communicates basic information about your company and the individuals with the most control over business decisions and profits to the federal government.

 Unlike state filings, the information contained in your BOI report does not go on the public record—it can only be accessed by authorized parties.
 Mandated by the Corporate Transparency Act (CTA), the BOI report is intended to help law enforcement agencies and banking organizations prevent and detect fraud, money laundering, and other financial crimes.

-The BOI Report requirement is currently under review by both FinCEN and Congress, but the deadline for existing businesses to file the BOI Report is March 21, 2025.
+The BOI Report requirement is currently under review by both FinCEN, but the deadline for existing international businesses to file the BOI Report is April 25, 2025.
 We’ll keep our pages up to date as court rulings play out, so you’re not left out of the know about this important business filing.

 To understand what kind of information you need to provide to FinCEN on your report, let’s start with a few key terms: